YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Turkey Is Not Right for Every Patient

 First, ask whether you are a good candidate for a hair transplant.
-When this remains uncertain, traveling abroad for a package can make the pressure worse because money, flights, and dates begin to push the patient toward surgery.
+When this remains uncertain, traveling abroad for a package can make the pressure worse because money, flights, and dates begin to push you toward surgery.

 Turkey can be a very good choice for a patient with a suitable donor area, a realistic goal, enough recovery time, and a clinic that gives clear medical reasoning.
 It is a poor choice when the patient is mainly chasing the lowest price, fastest date, or largest graft number.